sc-ventures/cloudbreak-documentation/docs/acknowledge.md

 "Microsoft Azure", "Windows Azure", the "Azure" logo, and other Azure service names, graphics, and logos are trademarks of Microsoft Corporation or its affiliates in the United States and/or other countries.

-"Google Cloud", the "Google Cloud Platform" logo, and other Google Cloud service names, graphics, and logos are trademarks of Google LLC or its affiliates in the United States and/or other countries.
+"Google Cloud", the "Google Cloud" logo, and other Google Cloud service names, graphics, and logos are trademarks of Google LLC or its affiliates in the United States and/or other countries.

 "OpenStack", the "OpenStack" logo, and other